RSS

 Be proactive.
 Disclosing any problems or defects gives the buyer confidence that you are not hiding anything.
 This will also prevent liability or legal issues.

 12 Make sure the offer is complete.
-Ensure that all terms, conditions and responsibilities are spelled out in the offer and that you fully understand them.
-An excellent Realtor will take the time to explain and help you understand the conditions and terms and will insert clauses if required to protect you further
+Ensure that all terms, conditions, and responsibilities are clearly stated in the offer and that you fully understand them.
+An excellent Realtor will take the time to explain and help you understand the conditions and terms, and will insert clauses if required to protect you further

-These 12 steps are a guideline, and no one can afford to waste time and money or have a process that will return to haunt them!
+These 12 steps are guidelines; no one can afford to waste time or money, or to adopt a process that will come back to haunt them!
 There are 187 steps I follow, but for now, these 12 are basic yet important.

 Read More at The London Ontario Home Seller’s Guide